 docker swarm join-token manager:

-Run the command provided on your second node to join it to the swarm as a manager.
-After adding the second node, the output of
+Run the command provided on your other nodes to join them to the swarm as managers.
+After addition of a node, the output of

-docker node ls (on either host) should reflect two nodes:
+docker node ls (on either host) should reflect all the nodes:

 [root@ds2 davidy]# docker node ls ID HOSTNAME STATUS AVAILABILITY MANAGER STATUS b54vls3wf8xztwfz79nlkivt8 ds1.funkypenguin.co.nz Ready Active Leader xmw49jt5a1j87a6ihul76gbgy * ds2.funkypenguin.co.nz Ready Active Reachable [root@ds2 davidy]#